 Reads the logs of today's tasks and writes the logs to a common file.

-Reads the logs of tasks that completed within the last 8 hours and writes the log output to individual files in the
+Reads the logs of tasks that have completed within the last 8 hours and writes the log output to individual files in the

 The log file names are created from the start time and from the job name of each task.